I write genre fiction. What exactly does that mean? Genre fiction is a writing style, not a category (such as fantasy or romance).

 Many readers have no problem with mainstream.
 As long as they can follow the plot and enjoy the story, then they are satisfied with the read.
 That’s a fair assessment.
 If the reader is pleased, then why all the fuss about construction?

 For me the answer to that question is quality.
 Genre fiction is by far the best format for telling a long story with many chapters and many characters.
-Readers never get lost with genre fiction, because it provides the template to keep them aware of who, what, when, and where.
+Readers never get lost with genre fiction, because it provides the template to keep them aware of who, what, when, where, and how.
 You can do anything with genre fiction.
 It provides the means to tell flashbacks, side stories, give backstory without information dumps, and more.
 It is the magic formula for telling a modern fiction story.

 I gravitated to genre fiction construction from the beginning of my descent into the madness of becoming a writer.
 It allows me to tell a story in a logical fashion, so my readers never get lost.
 And I choose genre fiction authors as much as possible for my own reading pleasure — when I can find them.